Cover for Martial Arts | Travel Insurance Direct (TID)

-- Overseas medical expenses
+- Overseas medical expenses - including hospitalisation and medical treatment as required

 - Total Permanent Disability benefit (excluding Domestic policies)